marcojr/showCase2019/README.md

 # What is Missing

-- **nodejs_graphql_apollo_sequelize** : Missing implementation of a query
-checkIfExists (email, phone)

-- **react_native_graphql_redux** : Forgot password, lint and
+- **nodejs_graphql_apollo_sequelize** : It's done.
+All queries and mutations.

-polishment and review of the code.
+- **react_native_graphql_redux** : Polishment and review of the code.
 Also, I need to put more transitions at the login forms because I am not happy.
-Bug: Camera is not working.
-Also, it's necessary to test in different devices.
+Need to remove yellow and red warnings on the console so the app can be 100% healthy.

 - **react_js_graphql_redux** : Not started